ComposableFi/composable/SECURITY.md

 *  Platform(operating system,  and rust version)
 *  Reproducible code sample(Make the vulnerability easy to reproduce)
 *  Type, Severity and impact of Vulnerability
+*  Name to be credited if the vulnerability makes it to an official vulnerability advisory

 The more information you provide the better.
 We recommend submitting a report where you describe the vulnerability, show us how you found it and provide reproducible code samples.
 Providing mitigation advice is also recommended.